lah7/gtk3-classic/README.md

     sudo add-apt-repository ppa:lah7/gtk3-classic
     sudo apt dist-upgrade

-Available for these architectures: amd64, arm64, armhf, i386, powerpc and ppc64el.

 To restore the original GTK3, use `ppa-purge` to restore the packages from Ubuntu's repository: